xorad-art/xorad-art.github.io/content/commissionsToS.md

 ### 6.1 Updates

 I may modify these terms at any time without prior notice.
 Any artwork commissioned in the future may abide by different terms.
+The full history and dates of each change is public.
+Available at the github repository of the website ``https://github.com/xorad-art/xorad-art.github.io``

 ---

 Xorad.

-- DeviantArt, Instagram and Twitter: @XoradArt
+- DeviantArt, Instagram and Twitter: ``@XoradArt``
-- Pixiv User: 74081164
+- Pixiv User: ``74081164``
-- Vgen: Vgen.co/Xorad
+- Vgen: ``Vgen.co/Xorad``
-- Email: xoradcontact@gmail.com
+- Email: ``xoradcontact@gmail.com``

-April, 2024.
+October, 2024.